Subtotal | $0.00 |

 Discover the difference between SafeServe Free Public DNS and VPN.

-Learn moreNamecheap is dedicated to your website security and privacy.
-We will always support the rights of individuals and consumers online.
+Your website security and privacy comes first at Namecheap, and we will always support the rights of individuals and consumers online.
 It’s our mission to keep the Internet open, free, and safe for everyone.

-We pride ourselves in offering industry-premium products and services at prices that won’t break your budget – or providing them free if we can!
-If it doesn’t provide you with a better Internet experience, we don’t offer it.
+Boost your business with industry-premium products and services, at prices that won’t break your budget.
+If it doesn’t provide you with a better Internet experience, we simply don’t offer it.

-Our Support Team is the most knowledgeable in the business and is consistently noted for friendliness and professionalism by our customers.
-Team members are ready to assist you with any issue, any time, 24/7.
+You’re covered by a Support Team that’s renowned for being one of the most knowledgeable, friendly, and professional in the business.
+Real people are ready to assist you with any issue, any time, 24/7.

 Domain name system (DNS) is like an internet directory that finds the websites you want to visit.
 It translates domain names like namecheap.com and hostnames like support.namecheap.com (which are words – that humans use) into the corresponding Internet Protocol (IP) addresses (which are numbers – that computers use).
 Because every website is basically a number in ‘computer world’.